Getting Universal Credit if you're sick or disabled

 Check how much Universal Credit you'll get to find out more about how LCW and LCWRA affect your Universal Credit payment.

-The DWP might reassess your LCW or LCWRA regularly.
-They'll also reassess you if you start work or if they think you've got better.
+The DWP will usually reassess your LCW or LCWRA every 1, 2 or 3 years.
+They might also reassess you if you start work.

 If you’ve got LCWRA, the DWP might decide they won’t need to reassess you in future - they’ll tell you in the decision letter they send you after your assessment.
 They’ll only do this if your condition’s unlikely to improve much in the future, and this means you’ll always have LCWRA.